 For Screenings: Animation Theater & Electronic Theater

-Production Year: eligible if completed after 1 March 2020.
+Production Year: eligible if completed on or after January 1, 2021.

 All descriptions, captions, and notes to the jury must be in English.